 Psychotherapy

-My therapeutic style is warm, empathic, supportive and non-judgmental.
+My therapeutic style is warm, empathic, supportive, non-judgmental and interactive.

 Individuals